-China’s slowdown may deepen and growth this year will be in the “mid-7 percent range,” a pace unseen since 1999, Ramin Toloui, Pacific Investment Management Co.’s global co-head of emerging markets portfolio management in Singapore, said in e- mailed comments May 13.
+China’s slowdown may deepen and expansion this year will be in the “mid-7 percent range,” a pace unseen since 1999, Ramin Toloui, Pacific Investment Management Co.’s global co-head of emerging markets portfolio management in Singapore, said in e-mailed comments May 13.
 The People’s Bank of China cut banks’ reserve requirements by 50 basis points on May 12, after data showed April industrial production, new loans and retail sales grew less than forecast.

 “Policy makers will need to orchestrate large-scale bank lending, prevent yuan appreciation, cut the reserve ratio further and perhaps lower policy rates if they want to achieve their growth goal,” Dariusz Kowalczyk, a Credit Agricole CIB strategist in Hong Kong, wrote in a report today.

-The one-year swap rate, the fixed cost to receive the seven-day repurchase rate, fell nine basis points to 2.86 percent at 9:36 a.m. in Shanghai, according to a weighted average compiled by the National Interbank Funding Center.
+The one-year swap rate, the fixed cost to receive the seven-day repurchase rate, fell 11 basis points, or 0.11 percentage point, to 2.84 percent in Shanghai, according to a weighted average compiled by the National Interbank Funding Center.
 It touched 2.80 percent, the lowest level since Jan.
 4.

 In March, China set a growth goal of 7.5 percent for the year, the first time it has targeted annual expansion of less than 8 percent since 2004.